awslabs/simple-database-archival-solution/README.md

 ## Give SDAS a try!
 1. Install the Simple Database Archival Solution in your AWS Account.
 2. Send any issues, improvements, or suggestions to us at our GitHub page.
 3. To help you get started, we have also published a [self-guided worksho](https://catalog.us-east-1.prod.workshops.aws/workshops/6f0b8cb6-7b0a-4908-abb9-52a588dc621a/en-US) that walks through the installation and core features of SDAS.
-Thank you to James Gaines for their support in building the workshop.

 ## Architecture